Ambarvale: Schools

 The suburb contains two public primary schools, Ambarvale Public and Thomas Acres Public, plus one public high school, Thomas Reddall High School.
 The high school named Ambarvale High School is actually located in Rosemeadow.

 Housing

 The majority of housing in Ambarvale is in the form of detached houses although attached houses and walk-up flats also exist.
 The majority of dwellings in Ambarvale were constructed in the 1970s and 1980s.

+Streets in Ambarvale are named after characters from the novels of Charles Dickens, examples include: